leok7v/leok7v.github.io/page1.md

 [Objective](#page2) | [Resume] (#page3) | [Contact](mailto:leo.kuznetsov@gmail.com)

-I hate writing resume and love writing code (and even debugging it).
+I hate writing résumés and love writing code (and even debugging it).
-I have been writing code for 40+ years.
+I have been coding for 40+ years.
-So I made a treaty with myself and allowed myself to put together simple JavaScript client only `.md` to `.html` generating <a href="https://github.com/leok7v/leok7v.github.io/blob/master/ui.js" target="_blank">script</a> that allowed to write the rest of the resume in markdown and `vi`.
+So I have made a treaty with myself, allowing me to put together a simple client-only <a href="https://github.com/leok7v/leok7v.github.io/blob/master/ui.js" target="_blank">JavaScript</a> converting `.md` to `.html` that enabled me to write the rest of the résumé in markdown and `vi`.

 <img align="right" width="128" height="43" src="open-for-business.png">